 transferring Marriott points to Delta example

-You will need to have a frequent flyer account with the airline you plan to transfer to.
+You will need to have a frequent flyer account with the airline where you plan to transfer your points.
 If you don't have one, you will have to create one before completing a transfer.

 Additionally, your name on the Marriott Bonvoy account and the airline frequent flyer account must match.
 You cannot transfer points from your Bonvoy account to somebody else's frequent flyer account.